How to Make Baking Soda Fizzing Paint — Easy Step-by-Step Guide

 Quick answer

 To make baking soda fizzing paint, you need baking soda, water, food coloring, and paintbrushes, taking about 15 minutes.
-Start by mixing baking soda and water.
-This beginner-friendly activity has 7 steps and is perfect for young artists aged 4+.
+Start by mixing baking soda and water to form a paste, then add food coloring.
+This beginner-friendly activity has 7 core steps and can be expanded with intermediate preparation and finishing touches, making it perfect for young artists aged 4+.

 What you need